-Listing your company's values is optional, but it's something to consider if you've encountered clashes of culture or values with vendors in the past.
+Listing your company's values is optional, but consider doing so if you've encountered clashes of culture or values with vendors in the past.

-Look for an innovative partner.
+📀 Look for an innovative partner.

-Pay close attention to how each vendor responds to questions about innovation.
-Their attitude to it will tell you a lot about their long-term ambitions.
+Pay close attention to how vendors respond to questions about innovation.
+Their responses will tell you a lot about their long-term goals.